coderavine/sparta/docs/in_array.md

 ## Supported Options
 The `InArray` validator supports the below option:

-* `haystack`: specifies the array to search in.
-It is a required parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.
+* `haystack`: determine the array that will be used to search for the field under validation.
+It is a __required__ parameter and failing to provide this will result in an `InvalidValidatorArguments` exception.

 ## Usage